JcRichards1991/Our.Shield/README.md

 ### Source Code ###
 Download the source code, it should work for Visual Studio 2013 & 2015.
-If you set **Our.Shield.TestSite** as your Set as Startup project this should execute the test Umbraco website, where you can test Our.Shield in different scenarios.
+If you set **Our.Shield.TestSite** as your Startup project this should execute the test Umbraco website, where you can test Our.Shield in different scenarios.
 Once running, surf to http://localhost:8560/umbraco and at the login type **admin** for user and **password** for password.